 of Scholars and Fellows reported their participation propelled their personal leadership project forward.

-Ninety-nine percent said they were likely to achieve their long-term vision for impacting society thanks to the skills, resources, and inspiration they received by becoming a Bush Institute leader, whereas only 68 percent said the same prior to beginning the program.
+Ninety-five percent said they were likely to achieve their long-term vision for impacting society thanks to the skills, resources, and inspiration they received by becoming a Bush Institute leader, whereas only 68 percent said the same prior to beginning the program.

 In the forUs project, I have helped train 200 youth in the marginalized areas of Tunis to be prepared for a professional life.
 After the project, 80% of them have found jobs.”